B.A. in Economics

 Senior Managing Director and Chief Investment Officer

-Over the course of his career, Minor has been involved in over $10 billion of financial transactions spanning the range from venture investing, private equity, mezzanine and senior debt, project finance debt and equity, cross boarder preferred stock issuances, sell-side and buy-side M&A transactions (both large cap and middle market) and other corporate finance advisory assignments.
-Minor has also served on the Board of Directors of a number of companies over his career.
+Over the course of his career, Minor has been involved in financial transactions totaling over $10 billion, including venture investing, private equity, mezzanine and senior debt, project finance debt and equity, cross boarder preferred stock issuances, sell-side and buy-side M&A transactions (both large cap and middle market) and other corporate finance advisory assignments.
+Minor has also served on the Board of Directors for a number of companies over his career.

 Minor received a B.A. in Economics from Davidson College in 1984, as well as an M.B.A. (honor society) in 1992 from The Kenan-Flagler Business School at UNC Chapel Hill.

 Outside of Bourne Partners, Minor currently serves on the boards of Pacific Coast Bancshares (a privately owned, California-based correspondent bank) and on the Board of the N.C.
 Zoo Society.
 Minor has also previously been involved with a number of other eleemosynary institutions and efforts including being appointed as Deacon and Stephen Minister at First Presbyterian Church in Charlotte.
 Minor lives with his wife Tiffany and two children (Minor and Sara Frances) in Charlotte and enjoys golf, tennis, working out (yoga, running, general fitness) and has been known to play lacrosse every now and then.